farhiongit/c_thread_pool/README.md

 ```

 This handler will be called to retrieve and display information about the activity of the tread pool.
+It :

+- will be called when the state of the thread pool changes,
+- will be called asynchronously, without interfering with the execution of workers (actually, a sequential dedicated thread pool is used),
+- will be executed thread-safely,
+- will not be called not after `threadpool_wait_and_destroy` has been called.

 The monitoring data are passed to the handler function in a structure `threadpool_monitor` which contains:

 - `struct threadpool *threadpool`: the thread pool for which the monitoring handler is called ;
 - `float time`: the elapsed seconds since the creation of the thread pool ;
 - `size_t max_nb_workers`: the maximum number of workers, as defined at the creation of the thread pool ;
-- `size_t nb_running_workers`: the number of running workers, either idle, or active ;
-- `size_t nb_active_workers`: the number of active workers, i.e. processing a task ;
+- `size_t nb_processing_tasks`: the number of active workers, i.e. processing a task ;
-- `size_t nb_idle_workers`: the number of idle worker, i.e. waiting for a task to process ;
+- `size_t nb_idle_workers`: the number of idle worker, i.e. waiting (some time) for a task to process ;
 - `size_t nb_pending_tasks`: the number of tasks submitted to the thread pool and not yet processed or being processed ;
+- `size_t nb_succeeded_tasks`: the number of already processed and succeeded tasks by the thread pool
+  (a task is considered successful when `work`, the function passed to `threadpool_add_task`, returns 0) ;
-- `size_t nb_processed_tasks`: the number of already processed tasks by the thread pool ;
+- `size_t nb_failed_tasks`: the number of already processed and failed tasks by the thread pool
+  (a task is considered failed when `work`, the function passed to `threadpool_add_task`, does not return 0) ;
 - `size_t nb_canceled_tasks`: the number of canceled tasks.

-This handler :

-- will be called when the state of the thread pool changes,
-- will be called asynchronously, without interfering with the execution of workers (actually, a sequential dedicated thread pool is used),
-- will be executed thread-safely,
-- will not be called not after `threadpool_wait_and_destroy` has been called.

 ## Examples